 Dr Ciaran Gillespie

-Ciaran is the senior placement tutor for the department, overseeing the Professional Training Year Scheme for politics students.
-For more information on the program please e-mail Ciaran or visit the Department's PTY website.
+Ciaran is the Employability Director for the department, overseeing career development, the Professional Training Year and International Exchanges.
+For more information on the placements and exchange please e-mail Ciaran or visit the Department's PTY website.

 British International Studies Association